-- 1. As Host Fashion Coordinator, check your time schedule plans for the fashion show with the Chief Judge in advance.
-The Chief Judge needs to ensure that the fashion judging tabulation is completed accurately and the placement for awards has been accomplished prior to the Fashion Show.
+- 1. As Host Fashion Coordinator, be sure to check your time schedule plans for the fashion show with the Chief Judge in advance.
+The Chief Judge needs to insure that the fashion judging tabulation is completed accurately and the placement for awards has been accomplished prior to the Fashion Show.
 If the show is scheduled for the same day as the judging, allow adequate time between the completion of the judging and the actual show for tabulation and award placement.
-The order of the program is the choice of the Host Fashion Coordinator who should consult with the Chief Judge before making this decision.
-If both FMJ and FDJ have been offered at the event, and awards for both types of judging will be presented at the fashion show, discuss with the Chief Judge the order of award presentations. - 2.
+The order of appearance is the choice of the Host Fashion Coordinator who should consult with the Chief Judge before making this decision. - 2.
+During the entrant's meeting, provide each entrant with written or verbal instructions on the fashion show process, time, location and expectations. - 3.
 If time allows, a rehearsal for the show is important to familiarize entrants with the show expectations.
-You may want to enlist the assistance of someone with a fashion modeling background to assist entrants with "runway" procedures. - 3.
-You will need the following personnel to help during the fashion show: - 1-2 commentators - 1-2 ushers to assist up and down stage stairs - 1 person to hand out the award to either the entrant or the commentator - 1 person to line up/organize the entrants behind the screen or outside the door before the fashion show starts - 1 photographer to take candid shots and the group photo at the end - 4.
+You may want to enlist the assistance of someone with a fashion modeling background to assist entrants with "runway" procedures. - 4.
+At least one usher should be near the entrance to assist the entrant and give instructions. - 5.
+If the exit is different from the entrance, an usher should be available to assist the entrant off the stage. - 6.
 The commentator should begin with announcing the name of the entrant, the specific category, class, division and then a description of the entrant's apparel.
-The commentator may stylize their description of the entrant with good taste, common sense, and consideration for the attention span of the audience.
-Announce the award given, not the total points earned. - 5.
+The commentator may stylize their description of the entrant with good taste, common sense and consideration for the attention span of the audience.
+Announce the award given, not the total points earned. - 7.
 The entrant steps on the stage as his/her name is announced and walks slowly to the center stage (or where the runway begins).
 They should stand for a moment, count to five, slowly turn a half revolution for a back view, count to three and complete the turn.
 The entrant should then move to the runway, if any, and repeat the stage actions at least one more time.
-The entrant should remain on the stage or runway until the commentator has read the complete description of the ensemble. - 6.
-The same pattern should continue for all entrants until the show is completed. - 7.
+The entrant should remain on the stage or runway until the commentator has read the complete description of the ensemble. - 8.
+The same pattern should continue for all entrants until the show is completed. - 9.
 Photography by the audience should be allowed but should not interfere with the actual fashion show.
 Consider this and make necessary arrangements.